Hydraulic Despotism

 Wittfogel,Oriental Despotism Ch.
 3

-Instead of thinking about only our water, consider hydraulic despotism as applying to any kind of substance or condition that is necessary for life.
-Of these, we have many.
-Not just water, but the product of arable land.
-Or hydrocarbon fuels like petrol and coal.
+Thames Water’s £20bn debt pile, and the issue of water aside, consider the product of arable land.
+Russia’s holiday in Ukraine has everyone worried about food insecurity.
+Or think about who manages hydrocarbon fuels like petrol and coal.
 Indeed, any major source of energy, from electricity to gas.
 Our sources of medicine and medical aid.
+Our digital infrastructure from ordinary computing to the absurd valuation on Nvidia for it’s control of AI-related resources.
+The very flow of cash—through just a handful of payment processors.
 All of these things are controlled by small and centralised forces.
-All of these things are subject to hydraulic despotism.
+All of these things are subject to hydraulic despotism.2

 The kind of infrastructure that supports the vast majority of modern human life lies in the hands of a tiny number of people—not simply our governments, but with increasing frequency private corporations and industry groups.